 Despite this high quality of water, Chlorine is added to the water to disinfect it during distribution.
 New York also has some of the oldest buildings in America, which means that no matter how much effort is put into the water, if your pipes leach lead, it will end up in your drinking water.
 Furthermore microplastics have been found in all samples of tap water and bottled water in NY.

 So if you want to remove Chlorine, microplastics and lead and make the best New York Pizza from the comfort of your own home, using a carbon block filter could be the solution.
-See our guide: Best Water Filter of 2020
+See our guide: Best Water Filter.

 Where does NYC tap water come from?